gravitational/teleport/rfd/00TBD-webui-paginate-filter.md

 ### Client: Web UI

-#### URL
+#### Bookmarkable URL

-URL query params will store the required fields necessary for pagination and filter.
-The URL will be made bookmarkable (minus some query params only relevant to server).
+The URL will be made bookmarkable and contain

 **Allowed characters in the URL query param**

 According to [rfc 3986](https://datatracker.ietf.org/doc/html/rfc3986#section-3.4), query parameters are allowed to have the following characters unencoded in the URL.
+We will keep delimiters unencoded for a cleaner looking url.
 Characters and delimiters were chosen following these rules:

 | Category     | Description                                                      |
 |--------------|------------------------------------------------------------------|